-- Who could we partner with to get more benefit for community? - What are the benefits to community of this idea? - Which groups in our community could benefit?
-(Target Audience) - How else can the wider community be involved and engaged?
+- Who could we partner with to get more benefit for community? - Who could be on the committee? - What are the benefits to community of this idea? - Which groups in our community could benefit?
+(Target Audience) - How specifically could they benefit from this? - How else can the wider community be involved and engaged?